andylvua/PCO_STM32LedCounter_Lab/README.md

 ![GPIO](./demos/screenshots/img_7.png)

-set the `GPIO mode` mode to `External Interrupt with Rising/Falling edge trigger`.
+set the `GPIO mode` mode to `External Interrupt with Rising/Falling edge trigger detection`

 7. Go to the `System Core` tab and select `RCC` section: